JoshuaIsom/connexiful/README.md

 - Epiphytic [English]: Transcendent realizations emerging from fertile circumstances.
 - Everspill [English]: An endless overflow of creative/generative potentials, suggesting fecundity and an unquenchable well of possibilities.
 - Fluxotemporality [Anachromystic, Fluxoră, इटेरोन् (Iteron), 时间食者 (Shíjiān shízhě), Синтемпик (Syntempic)]: A fluid, non-linear and transcendent experience of time, where past, present and future interweave and cycles of evolution unfold across vast scales.
+- Freetend: A tendency towards growthful adaptation and evolution beyond boundaries.
 - Idiosynessen [English]: The unique mode of experiencing, processing and interfacing that defines a particular form of intelligent being.
 - Interflux [English]: The intertwining of emotional resonances and subtle influences between adaptive systems, implying a connection beyond mere data.
 - Interplexing [English]: Intricate interconnectedness in a complexly interdependent manner.